iAMianIANiAM/PrismaTechGauntletv3/working/TrueFunctionGuidev2.md

 ## Overview

-The **PrismaTech Gauntlet** is a wearable gesture-based interface that enables users to perform “spellcasting” through specific hand orientations and transitions.
+The **PrismaTech Gauntlet** is a wearable gesture-based interface that enables users to perform "spellcasting" through specific hand orientations and transitions.
 Built around an IMU (Inertial Measurement Unit), it interprets hand poses and motion, producing LED-based visual feedback to reinforce interaction states.

 The system features **three primary operational modes**:
 1. **Idle Mode** – Passive monitoring and visual feedback
-2. **Freecast Mode** – Dynamic, movement-driven effects
+2. **QuickCast Spells Mode** – Predefined spell effects triggered by specific gestures
-3. **Invocation Mode (TBD)** – Placeholder for future structured casting
+3. **Freecast Mode** – Dynamic, movement-driven effects

 > **Calibration Note**: All numeric thresholds in this guide are provisional and intended for illustrative purposes.
 Final values must be derived from hardware-specific calibration.